Why does IT spending in the retail industry matter?

 Retailers are quickly learning that in order to be successful and profitable throughout these changes, they require the capabilities of cutting-edge retail technology (and the necessary IT to support it).

-Unfortunately, it’s hard to pin down exactly where IT budget should be spent, especially when “IT” often includes many confusing buzzwords like “cloud ready” or “machine learning.”
+Unfortunately, it’s hard to pin down exactly where the IT budget should be spent, especially when “IT” often includes many confusing buzzwords like “cloud ready” or “machine learning.”
 Moreover, IT is such a general term, it can be broken down into three major categories of spending (hardware, software, and services) — each of which can be broken down into dozens of sub-categories.

 Retail IT hardware: